 2. “For how long?”

-My strategy was to visualize the blocks of time when parking is and isn’t allowed.
-I kept everything else the same — the colors, the form.
-My intention was to show how big a difference a small but thoughtful change can make.
-I tried to stay mindful of the constraints that a large organization like the Department of Transportation might face for a change as seemingly small as this.
+My strategy was to visualize blocks of time when you can and can’t park.
+I kept everything else the same — the colors, the form — as I tried to be mindful of the constraints a large organization like the Department of Transportation might face for a change as seemingly small as this.
+My intention was to show how big a difference a small but thoughtful change could make.